 This is a client specific HMO health benefit plan.
-We have coordinated and contracted through the CU Health Plan-Exclusive North, CU Health Plan-Exclusive Central and CU Health Plan-Exclusive South network (collectively the CU Health Plan-Exclusive network) of Professional Providers, Hospitals, pharmacies, and support services (e.g., laboratory, x-ray, pharmacy, and physical therapy) to arrange for or provide comprehensive health care services to Members.
+We have coordinated and contracted through the CU Health Plan-Exclusive network of Professional Providers, Hospitals, pharmacies, and support services (e.g., laboratory, x-ray, pharmacy, and physical therapy) to arrange for or provide comprehensive health care services to Members.
 Learning how an HMO works can help you make the best use of your health care benefits.
 Provider can be accessed through the Find a Provider link at www.anthem.com/cuhealthplan.